Intermediate planar algebra revisited, II: Introduction

+We briefly mention related work.
+In \cite{hartglass17}, Hartglass has constructed an object called an N-P-M planar algebra which is an algebra over an operad of three-shaded tangles and shown that if $\mathcal{Q}$ is the standard invariant of $N\subset M$ that contains an intermediate subfactor $P$, then $\mathcal{Q}$ can be faithfully realized inside a natural N-P-M planar algebra $\mathcal{P}$ associated to the triple $N\subset P \subset M$.
+It is also worth mentioning that D. Bisch gave a partial description of the standard invariant of $N \subset Q$ in \cite{Bi94} by giving the standard invariant of the inclusion $N \subset Q_1$, where $Q_1$ is the first step in the basic construction of $N\subset Q$.
+Our main result is an explicit description of the planar algebra of $N\subset Q$ in terms of the original planar algebra.
 We fix an arbitrarily chosen minimal projection $f$ in $Q^{\prime}\cap M$ which gives rise to a projection $f_n$ in $P^{N\subset M}_n$ and a new partially labelled tangle $fTf$ associated to any tangle $T$.
 The biprojection $q$ (namely, the Jones projection $e_Q$) corresponding to the intermediate subfactor $Q$ and the projection $f$ yield naturally a mapping $F = \{F_m\}$ from tangles of any colour (say $m$) to partially labelled tangles of the same colour and carefully chosen scalar-valued functions $\alpha_{N\subset Q\subset M}$ and $c$ defined on the collection of all tangles (see Definition \ref{defalpha}), such that $P^{N \subset Q}$ may be identified with a planar algebra, call it $P^\prime$, with $P'_n = range (Z_{F(fI^n_nf)}^{N \subset M})$, where $I^n_n$ is the identity tangle of colour $n$ and the multilinear map $Z^{\prime}$ associated to a tangle $T:= T^{k_0}_{k_1,\cdots, k_b}$ is given by with inputs from $P^\prime$.
 In order to verify that $(P^{\prime},Z^{\prime}_T)$ is indeed a planar algebra we need to check that the operation of tangles is compatible with composition of tangles and to this end we verify the following crucial `co-cycle type' equation holds for any two tangles $T$ and $\tilde{T}$ so that $T\circ \tilde{T}$ makes sense:

 We divide the proof of the verification of the Equation \ref{cocycle} into two cases as follows:

 In view of the fact that in Case (I) we must have $f=1$ it is easy to see that $(P^{\prime},Z^{\prime}_T)$ coincides with the description of the intermediate planar algebra for the irreducible case as in \cite{Bakshiintermediate}.
 The verification of the Equation \ref{cocycle} involves a suitable adaptation of Theorem 3.4 in \cite{Bakshiintermediate} using a cute pictorial relation involving $q$.
 For the proof of Case (II) we have taken a two-fold strategy.
 First for the chosen minimal projection $f$ in $Q^\prime \cap M$ we consider the inclusions $Nf\subset Qf\subset fMf$ and then we observe that the description of $P^{Nf\subset Qf}$ reduces to the Case (I).
 In other words, using Case (I) we may describe $P^{Nf\subset Qf}$ in terms of $P^{Nf\subset fMf}$.
 As a final strategy, we simply observe that $P^{Nf\subset Qf}$ and $P^{N\subset Q}$ are isomorphic as planar algebras and recall from Corollary 4.2.14 in \cite{Joplanar1} that the planar algebra of the subfactor $Nf\subset fMf$ is isomorphic to the reduced planar algebra $fP^{N\subset M}f$.
 Therefore, we obtain a description of $P^{Nf\subset Qf}$ (and hence of $P^{N\subset Q})$ in terms of $P^{N\subset M}$.